 The entirety of the project was created in a timespan of 6 weeks to a point where a minimum of playability was achieved.
 The mechanics for movement and interacting with objects functionned as desired and the addition of music and physics created an interesting atmosphere.

 Many problems were encountered throughout the project in every aspect of the game.
 Initially, the VR template of the Unreal Engine did not work because teleportation was not functional, preventing the character from moving in any direction.
 This was rezolved by creating an invisible surface on top of the martian landscape that the game needed to understand that the player is allowed to move across certain areas.
 The serious lack of tutorial videos for implimenting certain mechanics was also a big hurdle but was worked around by simply letting the player progress by reading the text prompts after each goal or explorig as they please.
 The addition of textures to models was also attempted for some of the more complex geometry but ended up being a failure due to a lack of understanding of how it worked.
-Instead only the ice cubes were focused on since they were the main object the player interacted with.
+Instead, only the ice cubes were textured since they were the main object the player interacted with.
 The driving segment was also a challenge to set up, because everytime the profile was changed to driving instead of the VR template, this would change for all the levels instead of only the second.
 This was resolved however by digging into UE4 forums.

-In the future, many aspects of the game can be improved by first adding textures to the models, giving it a more realistic look and introducing some sound effects for when items are dropped.
+In the future, many aspects of the game can be improved by first adding textures to more models, giving it a more realistic look and introducing some sound effects for when items are dropped.
 There are many more tasks to add before the game can truly be a martian life experience and there will need to be more research done on implimenting effects and progression to the game.
-Now that the barebones of the project are finished with three different levels, showing three types of activities on Mars, the detail of the content can be improved upon to achieve an expansive and detailed example of what colonizing Mars will be like.
+Now that the barebones of the project are finished with three different levels, showing three types of activities on Mars, the detail of the content can be improved upon to achieve a high quality example of what colonizing Mars will be like in the near future.